HlexNC/DiaPredictor/README.md

    - Visualizations of MSE and R² scores for both models are plotted using `matplotlib`.
 Four bar plots are created to compare the models' performance for both validation and test sets.

 5. **Interactive Features**: The page includes interactive elements like a progress bar to indicate training progress and displays the performance comparison in both text and graphical formats.

+*The entirety of the page was handled by Name1 Elbermawy.*

 ### Diabetes Risk Prediction Page Explanation